flower delivery auckland

 Anthurium Plant Care

-How to care for your Anthurium Plant:
+How to care for your Flowering Anthurium Plant:

 • Anthurium's love plenty of bright indoor light, but dislike direct sunlight.